kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 - 'request' - Attributes of the [admission request](/docs/reference/config-api/apiserver-admission.v1/#admission-k8s-io-v1-AdmissionRequest).
 - 'params' - Parameter resource referred to by the policy binding being evaluated.
 The value is null if `ParamKind` is unset.
-- `namespaceObject` - The namespace, as a Kubernetes resource, that the incoming object belongs.
+- `namespaceObject` - The namespace, as a Kubernetes resource, that the incoming object belongs to.
   The value is null if the incoming object is cluster-scoped.
 - `authorizer` - A CEL Authorizer.
 May be used to perform authorization checks for the principal (authenticated user) of the request.
 See